Z3rio/tebex-nextjs-commerce/README.md

 - New fetching and caching paradigms
 - Dynamic OG images
 - Styling with Tailwind CSS
-- Checkout and payments with Shopify
+- Checkout and payments with Tebex
 - Automatic light/dark mode based on system settings

 <h3 id="v1-note"></h3>